jesseduffield/jesseduffield.github.io/_posts/2026-9-12-The-sword-in-the-stone-in-the-office.md

 Very few employees indulged in attempting to draw the sword.
 One day, while waiting at the top of the stairs for my uber eats guy to arrive I gripped the hilt and gave it a tug and felt absolutely zero give: the blade, assuming there even was a blade, must have been soldered in-place.

 And so, it was especially strange to me when on a couple of late nights with just Jared and I left in the office, I'd see him stand up from his chair, walk over to the sword, and wiggle, tug, and shake the hilt, all to no avail.
-We were both programmers; I figured his time working the sword was just to let off some steam after a long coding session
+We were both programmers; I figured his time working the sword was just to let off some steam after a long coding session.

 One night, after I stepped out of the office and realised I actually needed to use the toilet, I came back inside and found a cubicle.
 From the top of the stairwell I heard the unmistakeable sound of steel sliding on stone.
 Had Jared actually done it?
 By the time I came out, the sword was still in place and Jared was nowhere to be seen.
 I figured I was imagining things, and admittedly I was too lazy to climb the stairs to see if the sword had been loosened, so I just left and drove home.